reactjs/react.dev/content/docs/hooks-effect.md

 **Why is `useEffect` called inside a component?** Placing `useEffect` inside the component lets us access the `count` state variable (or any props) right from the effect.
 We don't need a special API to read it -- it's already in the function scope.
 Hooks embrace JavaScript closures and avoid introducing React-specific APIs where JavaScript already provides a solution.

 **Does `useEffect` run after every render?** Yes!
 By default, it runs both after the first render *and* after every update.
 (We will later talk about [how to customize this](#tip-optimizing-performance-by-skipping-effects).)
 Instead of thinking in terms of "mounting" and "updating", you might find it easier to think that effects happen "after render".
-React guarantees the DOM has been updated by the time it runs the effects.
+React guarantees the DOM and the state have been updated by the time it runs the effects.

+>Tip
+>
+>Since there is no `setState` callback on state hooks, you could use a [custom hook](/docs/hooks-custom.html) with `useEffect` to simulate a `setState` callback if you need to ensure the state has been updated after setting it with a state hook.

 ### Detailed Explanation